timartiny/RipeProbe/README.md

 cat data/top-1m.csv | ./zdns AAAA --alexa --name-servers=8.8.8.8,8.8.4.4,1.1.1.1,1.0.0.1 --output-file data/v6-top-1m-<date>.json
 ```

+If the list you want to run scans on is not an Alexa formatted CSV file then
+drop the `--alexa` flag and `zdns` will accept a list of domains.

 Those are recursive resolvers, but the results will include CNAME records.
 We
 also need to try each provided IP for a TLS cert for the provided domain.
 To get
 the associated IP with each domain (excluding the CNAME intermediate steps, but